cdeutsch/webpack-shell-plugin-alt/README.md

 * `onBuildStart`: array of scripts to execute on the initial build. **Default: [ ]**
 * `onBuildEnd`: array of scripts to execute after files are emitted at the end of the compilation. **Default: [ ]**
 * `onBuildExit`: array of scripts to execute after webpack's process is complete. **Default: [ ]**
 * `dev`: switch for development environments.
-This causes scripts to only execute once.
-Useful for running HMR on webpack-dev-server. **Default: true**
+This causes scripts to execute once.
+Useful for running HMR on webpack-dev-server or webpack watch mode. **Default: true**
 * `verbose`: enable for verbose output. **Default: false**

 ### Developing